It’s good to be a kid in Central Oregon during the summer

 Bend Science Station

 The Bend Science Station on the campus of OSU-Cascades annually provides high-quality, laboratory-based science education for more than 7,000 students and their teachers in Central Oregon.
 They open minds and open doors, empowering young scientists to change lives, including their own.
 The Bend Science Station runs camps for children who have completed first grade and above.
-Camps start June 24.
+View all of their summer camp options here.

 BEAT Children’s Theatre